 Creativity to an extent helps to convert a dull story into a bright one.
-Another important one among the top book illustration tips that helps to boost marketing is the usage of brightly colored elements.
+Another important one among the top children's book illustration tips that helps to boost marketing is the usage of brightly colored elements.
 Colorful fonts, design constraints, layout and usage of some bright colors often help the story to be vibrant.
 They establish mood, tone, voice and content for particular environment.
 Surprising artistic blocks can be viewed if they are used sparingly.
 If a children’s book has successfully adopted measures to bring enough color and content, then it will surely be a hit.
 Sparkles and design elements when used along with a unique layout also brings some vivid perspectives into picture.

 Designing eBooks for children is not always easy.
 In fact the content needs to be simple but immersive.
 They have to keep little readers stick to the story.
 It requires perfect layout and an array of unique characters.
 Characters must have certain properties which distinguish them from the regular ones like shape, size, and parameters like tall, lean, black, grey or hairy.
 A spectacular portfolio of staples will ensure that you have a lot of creative layouts to begin.
 Before drawing a character, it is mandatory to understand how it looks and behaves.
 A silly character who is lazy can be very different from one that is strict and serious.
 Such effects have to be considered in mind before designing.